 We do not allow any type of firearm or other weapon to be carried on our property and/or any event sponsored by the School.
-An exception may be made for sworn law officers, if required by law.
+An exception may be made for sworn law officers.
 Please see the School Director if you need additional information.

-Family Involvement
+Family Involvement / Parent Communication

-School Information Board
+School Information

-A statement of where to locate the school license, state and local inspections, and additional parent access information is located on the School Information Board in the front hallway.
-This board will also include the name of the person in charge of the School, a current list of employees, visitor information, and weekly menu.
+The school license, state and local inspections, and additional parent access information is located across from the restroom in the lobby area.
+This area will also include the name of the person in charge of the School and a current list of employees.